-Is it better to boil gammon/ham or roast it?
-Several years ago, we did an unscientific experiment with a large gammon/ham cut into smaller ones cooked different ways.
+Is it better to boil gammon or roast it?
+Several years ago, we did an unscientific experiment with a large gammon cut into smaller ones cooked different ways.
 The conclusion was to boil then roast to finish.
 This makes a great presentation, fat studded with cloves and a brown sugar and mustard glaze but not so good for the next day.
-Pressure cooking in apple juice produces a sweet and moist gammon/ham with a mahogany finish that can be used in many recipes.
+Pressure cooking in apple juice produces a sweet and moist gammon with a mahogany finish that can be used in many recipes.
 I have to apologize to my American readers because Gammon is a product that is only readily available in the United Kingdom and Ireland.
 It is the hind leg of a pig where the ham is also sourced but uncooked and brined so slightly salty.
 The recipes that follow using gammon as a leftover can easily be substituted for cooked ham.
-NOTE: Prepare the gammon/ham the night before.
+NOTE: Prepare the gammon the night before.

 2 bay leaves

 The night before, you want to cook the gammon/ham.
 Remove all the packaging and most of the fat.
 Record the weight.
 Since this is not roasted, the fat will not be very appetizing out of the pressure cooker.
 Rinse the meat and then — this is the challenging part — find a pot large enough to fit in your fridge and hold the meat covered with water.
 Cover the meat with cold water and refrigerate overnight.

 The next day, pour off the water and move the meat to the pressure cooker.
 Add the apple juice, bay leaves, and peppercorns.